Is There a Dimmer Outlook Ahead for Vipshop Holdings Limited (VIPS)?

 UBS gave a rating of “Neutral” to VIPS, setting the target price at $17 in the report published on September 03rd of the current year.

-During the last 5 trading sessions, VIPS rose by +8.82%, which changed the moving average for the period of 200-days by -58.48% in comparison to the 20-day moving average, which settled at $11.45.
-In addition, Vipshop Holdings Limited saw -55.67% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VIPS fell by -4.33%, which changed the moving average for the period of 200-days by -57.79% in comparison to the 20-day moving average, which settled at $11.61.
+In addition, Vipshop Holdings Limited saw -57.60% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VIPS